 The Company grants credit to customers within the U.S. and international customers and does not require collateral.
 Revenues from international customers are generally secured by advance payments except for established foreign customers.
 The Company generally requires advance or credit card payments for initial revenues from new customers.
 The Company's ability to collect receivables can be affected by economic fluctuations in the geographic areas and industries served by the Company.
 Reserves for uncollectible amounts are provided based on past experience and a specific analysis of the accounts, which management believes to be sufficient.
-Accounts receivable at March 31, 2022 and December 31, 2021 are net of reserves for doubtful accounts of \$1.1 million and \$1.2 million, respectively.
+Accounts receivable at June 30, 2022 and December 31, 2021 are net of reserves for doubtful accounts of \$1.2 million and \$1.2 million, respectively.
 Although the Company expects to collect amounts due, actual collections may differ from the estimated amounts.
 The Company maintains reserves for bad debt and such losses, in the aggregate, historically have not exceeded its estimates.

 The Company's customers are in the biopharma, pharmaceutical, animal health, reproductive medicine and other life science industries.
 Consequently, there is a concentration of accounts receivable within these industries, which is subject to normal credit risk.
-At March 31, 2022 and December 31, 2021, there were no customers that accounted for more than 10% of net accounts receivable.
+At June 30, 2022, there was one customer that accounted for more than 10% of net accounts receivable.
+At December 31, 2021, there were no customers that accounted for more than 10% of net accounts receivable.

 The Company has revenue from foreign customers primarily in the United Kingdom, France, Germany, China and India.
-During the three months ended March 31, 2022 and 2021, the Company had revenues from foreign customers of approximately \$24.4 million and \$25.5 million, respectively, which constituted approximately 46.7% and 48.0%, respectively, of total revenues.
-No single customer generated over 10% of revenues during the three months ended March 31, 2022 and 2021.
+During the three months ended June 30, 2022 and 2021, the Company had revenues from foreign customers of approximately \$29.3 million and \$27.1 million, respectively, which constituted approximately 45.6% and 48.2%, respectively, of total revenues.
+No single customer generated over 10% of revenues during the three months ended June 30, 2022 and 2021.